City Council of Tampere

 The council meets at the Tampere City Central Office Building (sometimes called "The White House") in the city centre.
 The meetings take place almost always on Mondays.
 The meetings are sent on radio by Radio Moreeni.

 The National Coalition Party and the Swedish People's Party have been in a local alliance since the municipal election of 2008.

-Peter Löfberg, Swedish People's Party, died while in office in May 2021.
+Peter Löfberg, the only member of Swedish People's Party, died while in office in May 2021.

 Latest election

-Following the 2021 municipal election the Social democrats and the Coalition tied with 17 seats each.
+Following the 2021 municipal election the Social Democrats and the National Coalition tied with 17 seats each.
 The NCP, however, received more votes and won by only 15 votes meaning their mayoral candidate, Anna-Kaisa Ikonen was nominated to the post.